KR-Ravindra/Docker-DevOps/index.md

  > _Approach/Scenario_:

 The company deploys their website [GrapeVine](google.com).
 The company later finds that the _About_ button on the webpage  is broken and is needed to be replaced by their portfolio webpage.
-The code for the website is deployed on the Apache server which is mounted on to the host system (_GrapeVine_).
+The website is deployed on the Apache server which is mounted on host system (_GrapeVine_).

  > _Objectives_:
 * [ ] Run apache webserver by mounting it to ther host machine